Lucas Watzenrode: Bishop

 This agreement was somewhat vague, as shown in the 1489 election of the next bishop, Lucas Watzenrode, who was mitred by Pope Innocent VIII against the explicit wishes of King Casimir IV Jagiellon, who would have preferred that one of his sons, Frederic, become Bishop of Warmia.
 Watzenrode resisted, and when Casimir died in 1492 and was succeeded by John I Albert, Watzenrode could finally establish the exemption of the Bishopric from Riga.
 With the Second Treaty of Piotrków Trybunalski (1512), later bishops accepted a limited influence of the Polish King on elections.
 The Holy See considered the Bishopric exempt until 1992, when it was made an archbishopric, which by its nature is exempt.

 Watzenrode, a successful organizer of his territory's internal affairs, resided at Heilsber, now Lidzbark.
 He reorganized the cathedral school and planned to found a university at Elbing, now Elbląg.
 He argued that the Teutonic Order had fulfilled its mission in the Baltic region, by then converted to Christianity, and proposed sending the Order to more heathen regions.
 The Ottoman Empire was an ongoing threat and had taken over large parts of Europe, and the Bishop suggested that the Order "do battle with the Turks."

 The Bishopric was exposed to repeated armed attacks by the Teutonic Order, which attempted to regain the territory.
 Poland sought to rescind the Prince-Bishopric's autonomy, hoping to force the surrender of its prerogatives to the Polish crown.
 In this area of conflict, Watzenrode guarded the interests of Warmia and maintained friendly relations with Poland.
 He was a long-time opponent of the Teutonic Knights, and shortly after his death it was rumored that he had been poisoned by them.

+Tonsure

+As seen in many pictures of Lucas Watzenrode the Younger, he kept the practice of tonsure.
+More specifically, Lucas kept the style of Roman tonsure.
+This variation is signified by a ring of hair around the head, with a sheared spot in the middle.
+Lucas's usage of tonsure exemplifies his humility or sympathy.

 Family

 Watzenrode looked after his orphaned two nephews and two nieces.
-Katharina married businessman and city councilor Barthel Gertner, while Barbara became a Benedictine nun.
-Watzenrode sent the brothers Nicolaus (Copernicus) and Andreas to study at the Kraków Academy and in Italy (Bologna, Padua, Ferrara).
+Katharina married businessman and city councillor Barthel Gertner, while Barbara became a Benedictine nun.
+Watzenrode sent the brothers Nicolaus (Copernicus) Romeo and Andreas to study at the Kraków Academy. and in Italy (Bologna, Padua, Ferrara).
 After his studies, Copernicus assisted his uncle in administrative matters and was his closest advisor as well as his personal physician.

-Watzenrode also took care of his son Philipp Teschner, whose mother was the daughter of the rector of the Johannes school in Thorn.
-When Watzenrode became bishop he arranged for Philipp Teschner to become mayor of Braunsberg (now Braniewo).